 Vlinks, you will need to allow the Vlink UDP port (55001, by default) for

 multicast traffic.
-For additional information on setting up Vlinks, see Controlling Bandwidth Usage with Virtual Links (GUI).
+For additional information on setting up Vlinks, see Setting Up Virtual Links (GUI).

 Remote Client Machines